-The Company's financial instruments consist of cash, receivables, lease liabilities, and accounts payable and accrued liabilities.
+The Company's financial instruments consist of cash, receivables, loans receivable, lease liabilities, accounts payable and accrued liabilities and convertible debentures.
 The fair value of these financial instruments, other than cash, approximates their carrying values due to the short-term nature of these instruments.
 Cash is measured at fair value using level 1 inputs.
+Receivables, loans receivable, lease liabilities, accounts payable and accrued liabilities and convertible debentures are measured at amortized cost.